liujiuming123/Awesome-Interactive-World-Model/README.md

 </div>

 ---
-This is a curated awesome list of papers, codebases, websites, datasets, and benchmarks for interactive video world modeling.
+This is a curated awesome list of papers, codebases, websites, and benchmarks for interactive video world modeling.

-This repository follows the organization of [paper_link] and supports two ways of browsing the literature:
+This repository follows the organization our survey paper [paper_link] and supports two ways of browsing the literature:
-- by application domains, such as open-world exploration, game engines, autonomous driving, and embodied AI.
+- by application domains: open-world exploration, game engines, autonomous driving, embodied AI.
-- by research themes, such as trends, controllability, long-horizon, memory, and real-time efficiency corresponding to the paper.
+- by research themes: trends, controllability, long-horizon, memory, and real-time efficiency.

 <p align="center">